monaheida/news-classification/report.md

-# News Category Classification Repor
+# News category classification report
 train.py script
 This simple model reads news headlines and short descriptions, preprocesses them, trains a SVM classifier to predict categories based on the text.